Italy swaps bonds to keep investors onside

 A two-notch cut in Italy’s sovereign rating by Moody’s this month will force Italian inflation-linked bonds out of the flagship Barclays investment indices at the end of July, leading some funds to sell their holdings.

-The bonds, which pay a return linked to euro zone inflation, have sold off since the downgrade, underperforming even Italy’s regular bonds, yields on which are flirting with levels seen as problematic fuelling fears that it may need external aid.
+The bonds, which pay a return linked to euro zone inflation, have sold off sharply since the downgrade, underperforming even Italy’s regular bonds, yields on which are flirting with levels seen as problematic as fears rise that it may eventually need an international bailout.

 “It was an act of courtesy towards those who hold Italian linkers, though the downgrade and the index drop didn’t come as a surprise and I don’t think people are waiting until the end of the month to sell,” an Italian bond trader said.